 - Economic changes (macro and micro)

-The scheme will aim to generate long-term capital appreciation by investing in those stocks that end up becoming “mic-priced” because of a special situation.
+The scheme will aim to generate long-term capital appreciation by investing in stocks depending on special situations.
 We discussed a few examples of possible special situations above.

 Indicative Asset Allocation of The Fund